-There is no syllabus for these tests and they should be based on A-level work, although they will be designed to push you slightly beyond this to see how you deal with it.
-There is officially no need to prepare for them, but it is advisable to revise your A-level work well prior to the interview and check the college or faculty website for any example papers.
+There are specifications available for most of these tests and they are broadly based on A-Level work, although they will be designed to push you slightly beyond this to see how you deal with it.
+It is advisable to revise your A-Level work well prior to the interview and check the college or faculty website for any example papers.
 Depending on your subject, extra reading may also help.

 Some subjects/ colleges at Cambridge may ask you to take STEPs (Sixth Term Examination Papers) and may include them as part of a conditional offer.
 These are extra exams that you take at the same time as your A-levels.
 They used to be offered in a range of subjects, but now generally only the Maths STEP is in use.
 All Cambridge colleges except for King’s require a STEP in Maths for their Mathematics course.
 Other courses such as Engineering and Computer Science may also ask for the Maths STEP paper as well.
 It is based on the A-Level syllabus, but tests students to take further level.
 Have a look at some past papers on the website below.
 There are 5 grades: S (Outstanding), 1, 2, 3 and U (Ungraded).
 A typical offer for example may be AAA1.

 Some subjects may require you take national tests specific to the course you wish to read (see the tables below).
 Usually you don’t need to attain a certain grade but the results will be used as a comparison between students.

 - a) BMAT – Biomedical Admission Test – bmat.org.uk